duckyafi/Gam-Commands/README.md

 ----------------------------------

-* How to upgrade just the GAM shell, past the command below into your terminal.
+<h9>How to upgrade just the GAM shell, past the command below into your terminal.</h9>

 <li>bash <(curl -s -S -L https://git.io/install-gam) -l</li>